vitadisplays/puppet-oxid/README.markdown

 Use purge => true to purge the backuped file.
 Allowed compression for the archive: gzip, bzip2 and none.

-The ordering will recordnise the oxid class execution.
+This define will recordnize the ordering the oxid class executions.

 ```puppet
 oxid::sshFetchRemoteData { "root@myhostname":